 Whatever you call these groups of Jesus followers, in Disciple Making Movements (DMMs), they multiply quickly and start more groups.

-The first generation group of disciples start a second generation.
-Usually more than one group is started from the first one.
-The second generation groups do the same.
+The first generation group of disciples starts a second generation.
+Usually, more than one group is started from the first one.
+The second-generation groups do the same.
 True DMMs experience multiplication growth, not simply addition growth.

-In a Disciple Making Movement, the emphasis is not on growing an ever increasingly large church, but in mutliplying small groups of disciples who make disciples.
+In a Disciple Making Movement, the emphasis is not on growing an ever increasingly large church, but on multiplying small groups of disciples who make disciples.

 - at least four generations of groups,

-- a significant overall number of groups (I like to think of seeing at least 50)
+- a significant overall number of groups (between 50 to 100)

-we can say that a genuine Disciple Making Movement (DMM) has begun.
+Then, we can say a Disciple Making Movement, or DMM, has begun.

 Following are several definitions by leading writers and teachers of CPMs and DMMs from their various perspectives.